PowerShellCrack/PSCombineAutoPilotHashes/README.md

 ## TODO

-- check what is already imported and only import new
+- checks what is already imported and only imports new serials
 - A UI that will show all imports

 # DISCLAIMER